Connect with others who understand.

 All updates must be accompanied by text or a picture.

-Get the latest articles about multiple sclerosis sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Mandy Armitage, M.D. is the medical director of editorial services at GoodRx Health.
-Learn more about her here
+Learn more about her here.

 Rebecca Samuelson, MFA is a Bay Area poet from Hayward, California, who writes from the intersection of caretaking and grief.
-Learn more about her here
+Learn more about her here.

 Related Articles